 - Open call for information (2018) - E | S

 - Questionnaire to Governments (2019) –

 - Open call for information (2019) –

 The Special Rapporteur wishes to warmly thank all who contributed their expertise towards formulation of the principles, either through written submissions, participating in expert consultations, or otherwise providing feedback and information throughout the process.

-See below the 2018 contributions received for the preparation of the principles.
-The 2019 contributions will be made available upon release of this year’s report:
+See below the written contributions received in 2018 and 2019 for the preparation of the principles.